 Repeat rows 3 – 6 for the remainder of the blanket.

 After you reach your desired blanket size, tie off and weave in all your ends with a tapestry needle.
 After I finished my blanket, I decided to add a front and back post double crochet ribbing border.

-ROWS 3 – 4: When you finish row 2, work 3 alternating front post/back post DCs into the corner you started with and repeat row 2 two more times around the blanket, until you have four rows total.
-(Or you can go around as many times as you’d like to get your desired border height.
-I had enough yarn to go around 4 times.)
+Rounds 3 – 4: When you finish row 2, work 3 alternating front post/back post DCs into the corner you started with and repeat row 2 two more times around the blanket, until you have four rows total, making sure your post DCs are always popping out in the same direction as the previous round.
 When you reach the corner, you started with, slip stitch into the corner and tie off.

-Thank you so much for coming to read this pattern, I hope you enjoy making this blanket!
+Thank you so much for visiting Daisy Farm Crafts, I hope you enjoy making this blanket!
 When you’re finished, please come share a picture with us on Facebook or Instagram, we’d love to see!